-This chart shows CO2 in parts per million (ppm) vs. time in years.
-It shows the "hockey stick" behavior first reported by climate scientist Michael E. Mann.7 It was strongly criticized by climate deniers but has been confirmed by many scientists.
-It shows how much the growing Industrial Revolution, beginning with the steam engine and the electricity generator, has contributed through burning of coal, oil, and natural gas to the increase of CO2 in the atmosphere.
-Since 1957 the level of CO2 has been measured daily at 11,000 ft at the Mauna Loa Observatory on the Island of Hawaii and more recently at Cape Grim in Tasmania, as well as in many other places.
+The following chart shows CO_2 in parts per million (ppm) vs. time in years.
+It shows the "hockey stick" behavior first reported by climate scientist Michael E. Mann,9 which was strongly criticized by climate deniers but has been confirmed by many scientists.
+It shows how much the growing Industrial Revolution, beginning with the steam engine and the electricity generator, has contributed through burning of coal, oil, and natural gas to the increase of CO_2 in the atmosphere.
+Since 1957 the level of CO_2 has been measured daily at 11,000 ft at the Mauna Loa Observatory on the Island of Hawaii and more recently at Cape Grim in Tasmania, as well as in other places.

-The current average level of CO2 is about 416 ppm and it is rising at a rate of about 2.4 ppm per year.
+The current average level of CO2 is about 417 ppm and it is rising at a rate of about 2.4 ppm per year.